SparkPost/support-docs/articles/faq/supported-secure-cyphers.md

 ---
-title: "What Secure Cyphers does SparkPost Support?"
+title: "What Secure Ciphers does SparkPost Support?"
 description: "To ensure the highest degree of security and stability for our customers, SparkPost will be disabling a number of insecure TLS and stream cipher protocols on October 15.
 These include TLSv1, ECDHE-RSA-RC4-SHA, RC4-MD5, and RC4-SHA.
 This change will affect both REST and SMTP injection endpoints"
 ---